Draft-Zero-Podcast/dz-transcripts/transcripts_md/DZ-53_transcript.md

 which again is of audience thing.
 So you know you've got probably one that stuck out to me the most,
-as an example of this is when they need to basically go and get a photograph of the necklace the three d with these fancy cameras to get so they could build a replica of it.
+as an example of this is when they need to basically go and get a photograph of the necklace the 3D with these fancy cameras to get so they can build a replica of it.
-And they send helen bahama carter's character, whose name escapes me rose.
+And they send Helen Bonham Carter's character, whose name escapes me Rose.
-Yet euros who's, a disgrace to fashion designer and amita, whose theme indicating character to go and get the photographs off the necklace and essentially there's a few characters in there that work for the.
+Yes Rose who's, a disgraced fashion designer and amita, whose theme indicating character to go and get the photographs off the necklace and essentially there's a few characters in there that work for the.

-\[33:29\] You work for kati air and then to get the photos and basically there's, not and it's, you know it's, a spy gadget glasses will will do the model and the down man.
+\[33:29\] work for Cartier and then to get the photos and basically there's, not and it's, you know it's, a spy gadget glasses will will do the model and the down man.
 They don't have reception.

-\[34:37\] And that's, a small micro, as you say, microbe plotted sane but it's still the same with obstacles.
-So i'm not saying that this film was without conflict at all.
+\[34:37\] And that's, a small micro, as you say, microbe plotted scene but it's still the same with obstacles.
+So I'm not saying that this film is without conflict at all.
-It's, without interpersonal conflict and it's out and it's not necessarily sequence level, i guess on one level there is a sense of pressure of like we need to get a lash it together before the met gala.
+It's, without interpersonal conflict and it's a and it's not necessarily sequence level, I guess on one level there is a sense of pressure of like we need to get all our shit together before the Met Gala.
 But you never really feel the time pressure.
 They could have pushed it more if they wanted to.
 The biggest obstacle, which is kind of the mid point.
-Just before the heist, as we learned that there's a special magnetic lock on the necklace that they thought they could just do a sleight of hand and take it off on dh hathaway's, nick and turns out of uses some special magnetic walk.
+Just before the heist, as we learned that there's a special magnetic lock on the necklace that they thought they could just do a sleight of hand and take it off Anne Hathaway's, neck and turns out it uses some special magnetic lock.
-But then there's just a small sequence where it turns out that rihanna's bad ass sister could make them and i'm locking mechanism.
+But then there's just a small sequence where it turns out that Rihanna's bad ass sister could make them an unlocking mechanism.
-But it does like this is a structure is that we need to do this.
-But this, therefore we make a decision to do that.
+But it does like this is a structure is that we need to do this but this, therefore we make a decision to do that.
-You know it.
-Almost every single saying.
-If not every single scene has that.
+You know if for almost every single scene if not every single scene has that.

 **Chas Fisher:**
-\[35:34\] But my, my, my broader point is.
-What is impressive about it is it is not doing the,
+\[35:34\] But my, my, my broader point is what is impressive about it is it is not doing the,
-the hero's journey and it's not even doing you know, what is thie, as you say, the genre convention of heist movies, which has almost been reestablished by ocean's.
-Eleven.
+the hero's journey and it's not even doing you know, what is the, as you say, the genre convention of heist movies, which has almost been reestablished by Ocean's Eleven.
-So it's almost subverting that by saying, we're not going to tell you what the plan is when they're not goingto, you know, subvert what you think that the plan was, although they kind of slightly due at the end with the big reveal.
+So it's almost subverting that by saying, we're not going to tell you what the plan is when they're not going to, you know, subvert what you think that the plan was, although they kind of slightly do at the end with the big reveal.
-But as in there were stealing something else other than the cartier necklace.
+But as in they were stealing something else other than the Cartier necklace.
-Yeah, that is basically sustained through micro conflict on a on a scene level.
+but yeah, that is basically sustained through micro conflict on a on a scene level.

 **Stu Willis:**
-\[36:16\] And our relationship with wanting to know how they're gonna pull it off.
+\[36:16\] And our relationship with wanting to know how they're going to pull it off.
 So when they pull off the heist, we don't have all the information.
-We just got the bigger beats of it and it's, like all the trying to conform it.
-Okay, what are you doing?
-Okay, okay, you know, these characters air, completely aware of what the plan is.
-We're not right.
+We just got the bigger beats of it and it's, like "oh they are trying to conform it.
+Okay, what are they doing?
+Okay, okay, you know, these characters are, completely aware of what the plan is.
+We're not right?
-And so part of the joys is that those connected moments when we as an audience go one plus one equals two, that we have those sparking moments that exists.
+And so part of the joy is that- - those connected moments when we as an audience go one plus one equals two, that we have those sparking moments that exists.
 Those moments exist purely for our pleasure, rather than a like a that moment of revelation, that closing of the information gap, the correction of point of view, we're catching up to these characters.
-So much of this film is about us being behind the character.
+So much of this film is about us being behind the characters.

 **Chas Fisher:**
-\[36:58\] Yeah, and i think i want to make that broad point.
+\[36:58\] Yeah, and I think I want to make that broad point.
-Unlike ocean's, eleven, where the film is deliberately misdirecting you, i don't feel that this film is deliberately misdirecting you, it's it's.
-The way that is playing with us.
-An audience is through p o v.
+Unlike Ocean's, Eleven, where the film is deliberately misdirecting you, I don't feel that this film is deliberately misdirecting you, it's it's the way that it's playing with as an audience is through POV.
-You know, we've done whole episode's on micro usage of p r v and then macro use of p o v and that's.
-What it's doing here?
+You know, we've done whole episode's on micro use of POV and then macro use of POV and that's what it's doing here?
 It's constantly withholding information and then letting you catch up to the characters.

 **Stu Willis:**
-\[37:27\] And the and the biggest withholding information is in the spoiler.
-Spoiler spoilers.
+\[37:27\] And the biggest withholding information is in the spoiler spoiler spoilers.
-What is more or less the final sequence of the film?
-It feels like a foreign film.
+What is more or less the final sequence of the film.
+It feels like a four act film.
-But it's, not it's.
-Like a three act, i guess, because there's the planning of the highest, the highest in the aftermath.
+But it's, not it's like a three act, I guess, because there's the planning the heist, the heist in the aftermath.
-And there is a sequence level antagonised, which is james corden's as john fraser who's, the insurance for investigator.
+And there is a sequence level antagonist, which is James Corden's as John Fraser who's, the insurance fraud investigator.

-\[38:02\] So james corden comes along he's the insurance in ford investigator trying to make sure that career isn't doing a dodgy for this one hundred fifty million dollars secrets,
+\[38:02\] So James Corden comes along he's the insurance fraud investigator trying to make sure that Cartier isn't doing a dodgy for this one hundred fifty million dollars necklace,
-that's putting on pressure on the characters in the final sequence but this is something they do in logan lucky when they hear hilary swank carry two comes along the way it's like the little miss sunshine,
+that's putting on pressure on the characters in the final sequence but this is something they do in Logan Lucky when the Hilary Swank character comes along the way it's like the little miss sunshine,
-boss of the off them beauty pageant pageant being like a sequence level antagonised for the final sequence james corden they're putting on pressure and we learned through his investigation is he kind of pulls the noose around them following the threads that.
+parts of the- - of the beauty pageant pageant being like a sequence level antagonist for the final sequence James Corden there putting on pressure and we learned through his investigation as he kind of pulls the noose around them following the threads that

 **Chas Fisher:**
 \[38:22\] Yeah.

 **Stu Willis:**
-\[38:37\] The plan is to actually frame called becca and ultimately what happens which makes us go is,
+\[38:37\] the plan is to actually frame Claude Becker and ultimately what happens which makes us go is,
-much to our disappointment debbie ocean kind of gives over every well just give over everything she framed him and gives away all the money and we're like oh why did she do that,
+much to our disappointment Debbie Ocean kind of gives over every- - well just give over everything she frames him and gives away all the money and we're like "oh why did she do that?,
-and it turns out that there was a highest within the highest which were having explained that the very we have very explained it the very in that really the whole thing itself was a magic trick to make,
+and it turns out that there was a heist within the heist which we are having explained at the very have very explained at the very end that really the whole thing itself was a magic trick to make,
-a distraction of sleight of hand to make everyone focus on this disappeared cardio nicholas whether i,
+a distraction of sleight of hand to make everyone focus on this disappeared Cartier necklace where they,
-rub the metmuseum and with what's his face from the oceans film,
+rob the Met museum and with what's his faced from the Ocean's film,
-the whole film is a sleight of hand we've been lied to their goal we've told the goal of beginning is to steal the necklace.
+the whole film is a sleight of hand we've been lied that their goal- - we've been told the goal at the beginning is to steal the necklace.
 Turns out the goal wasn't.
-The goal was to steal the necklace in order to find the boyfriend.
-Distract everyone from them, stealing all these wild jobs.
-That's.
+The goal was to steal the necklace in order to frame the boyfriend and distract everyone from them, stealing all these wealth of jewels that's it.

 **Chas Fisher:**
 \[39:36\] Can i?
 Can i do?
 I like i want to make one point.
-Is that where i feel like this film lost?
+Is that where i feel like this film lost
-Seem there was.
-There was definite pleasure in watching the james corden sequence, but i felt like because they've gotten away with the heist of the cardia necklace at that point, and they had gotten away with it.
-No one.
+seem there was.
+There was definite pleasure in watching the James Corden sequence, but i felt like because they''d gotten away with the heist of the Cartier necklace at that point, and they had gotten away with it.
+No one- -
-There was no chance of them being caught, right?
-James cordon was investigating, but it wasn't like you felt at any point he was closing in, and anyone was that that debbie wasn't in control of the situation.
+there was no chance of them being caught, right?
+James Cordon was investigating, but it wasn't like you felt at any point he was closing in, and anyone was that that Debbie wasn't in control of the situation.

-\[40:55\] So there was a definite while.
-It's subverted the expectations of the genre to carry on the film.
+\[40:55\] So there was a definite- -while it subverted the expectations of the genre to carry on the film
-After they pulled off the heist, there was a definite feeling, like the film took off its foot off the gas.
-But because there was no riel steaks and.
+after they pulled off the heist, there was a definite feeling, like the film took off its foot off the gas because there was no real stakes and-.

 **Stu Willis:**
 \[41:13\] Well, she ends up having a meeting.
-Debbie ends of having a meeting with james corden.
-There's like ego, and so against it, takes the stake.
-Someone like, okay, what's the plan.
-Now, we're once again catching up to where she is that we're behind, and then we then we want to want.
+Debbie ends of having a meeting with James Corden.
+There's like ego, and so against it, takes the stake and we are like, okay, what's her plan now, we're once again catching up to where she is at we're behind, and than we than we want to want.

 **Chas Fisher:**
 \[41:26\] Yeah, yeah, and that's and that's is making us lean forward is making us curious.
 But there's, no stakes there.

 **Stu Willis:**
-\[41:31\] Yeah, and maybe that's.
-What people are reacting to that the stakes, once it goes into that, feels low.
+\[41:31\] Yeah, and maybe that's what people are reacting to that the stakes, once it goes into that, feels low.
-The other observation i'm going to make now is that there's no big.
-If we're saying that it's about pressuring his character to make choices, particular to make choices that they wouldn't have otherwise make, it doesn't feel like there's, only big choice for debbie or any of them.
+The other observation i'm going to make now is that there's no big- - if we're saying that it's about pressuring his character to make choices, particularly to make choices that they wouldn't have otherwise make, it doesn't feel like there's, any big choice for Debbie or any of them at
-At the very end, the choice could have been that maybe she decides not to darby in her closet into drug pleasure.
+the very end, the choice could have been that maybe she decides not to Debbie and Claude into drug pleasure.
 You know all that she's got some other, you know, difficult choice, you know, but she doesn't there's, no actual, difficult choice for her at the end.

 **Chas Fisher:**
 \[42:06\] Yeah, absolutely.
-And, well, there's, none that there's no character development, really, for any of the characters, they're not changed.
+And, well, there's, none there's no character development, really, for any of the characters, they're not changed.
 I mean, some of them want money, but none of them.
-It feels like other than aquafina is character need money, like when we're introduced to them, they're all kind of perfectly happy, you know, the.
+It feels like other than Awkwafina's character need money, like when we're introduced to them, they're all kind of perfectly happy, you know, the.

 **Stu Willis:**
-\[42:27\] Well, maybe mindy kaling's character.
-Maeda feels like she might need money.
+\[42:27\] Well, maybe Mindy Kaling's character Amita feels like she might need money.

 **Chas Fisher:**
 \[42:30\] Yeah, yeah, she's.
-You know, the thing that got her onboard.
-I mean, she's, the only one where it felt like she had a really convincing, risk.
-Convincing reason to come on board.
+You know, the thing that got her onboard- - I mean, she's, the only one where it felt like she had a really convincing, risk- - **c**onvincing reason to come on board.
-The heist was to move out from being with a month.
+for theist to move out from being with her mom.

 **Stu Willis:**
-\[42:42\] Yeah, so there's.
-A lot of enjoyment of the film, but it's about it, pulling the rug over the audiences.
+\[42:42\] Yeah, so there's look a lot of enjoyment in the film, but it's about it, pulling the rug over the audiences.
-Eyes, you know, like deliberately missed eighties of misdirection.
+Eyes, you know, like deliberately missed- -it is a misdirection.
 The whole film itself is a misdirection.

 **Chas Fisher:**
-\[42:55\] Yes, but i think i feel and i'm you know so we've got this regular listener ben who i think was really frustrated by this film and i got what he was saying which is,
+\[42:55\] Yes, but I think I feel and I'm you know so we've got this regular listener Ben who I think was really frustrated by this film and I got what he was saying which is,
-the misdirect that they were actually stealing the jewels he personally saw it a mile off like as soon as they saw that the jewels were in the museum is like oh that's what they're really stealing so he didn't get that sense of satisfaction from the reveal at the end of the film,
+the misdirect that they were actually stealing the jewels he personally saw it a mile off like as soon as they saw that the jewels were in the museum it's like "oh that's what they're really stealing" so he didn't get that sense of satisfaction from the reveal at the end of the film,
-i didn't have that pick up but to me i didn't even really care at that point either,
+I didn't have that pick up but to me i didn't even really care at that point either,
-them realizing that they'd stolen the jewels from the met wasn't all that,
+them realizing that they'd stolen the jewels from the Met wasn't all that,
-wasn't what satisfied me about the film i guess because yeah it never felt like.
+wasn't what satisfied me about the film I guess because yeah it never felt like.

-\[43:42\] I guess what i feel like i'm sounding really critical of this film and what i actually want people to go when do is watch it to marvel that here is a film that is made a satisfying interesting ah experience almost,
+\[43:42\] I guess what I feel like I'm sounding really critical of this film and what I actually want people to go and do is watch it to marvel at here is a film that has made a satisfying interesting experience almost,
-bye from scene to scene rather than looking at the overall,
+by from scene to scene rather than looking at the overall,
 aspect of it because the heist was,
-so secondary and and i think your your main point is a fantastic one like the main tool that it uses teo,
+so secondary and and I think your your main point is a fantastic one like the main tool that it uses to,
-create conflict between the film and the audience and also to maintain audience interest is using p o v the audiences constantly behind the film and it's just letting us catch up,
+create conflict between the film and the audience and also to maintain audience interest is using POV the audience is constantly behind the film and it's just letting us catch up,
-ever so regularly, just to keep us tagged it.
+ever so regularly, just to keep us tagged.
-Keep us keep.
-Take her, keep bringing us along with it, keeping us engaged.
+Keep us keep tagged keep bringing us along with it, keeping us engaged.

 **Stu Willis:**
-\[44:33\] Yeah, even just looking at the open sequins with debbie coming out of prison and she's got not much and she's like old sort of out and it's the pleasure of watching her, um,
+\[44:33\] Yeah, even just looking at the open sequence with Debbie coming out of prison and she's got not much and she's like old sort of out and it's the pleasure of watching her, um,
-enact the plan ofthe how she ends up staying in hotel that's it it's,
+enact the plan of the how she ends up staying in hotel that's it it's,
-actively hostiles not perhaps the right, but i think it's like it's actively hostile and they're making a conscious decision that debbie doesn't walk in and go, i'm gonna stay in this.
-This is my planet.
-This is what i'm going to do.
+actively hostile is not perhaps the right word, but I think it's like it's actively hostile and they're making a conscious decision that Debbie doesn't walk in and go, I'm going to stay in this.
+This is my plan and this is what I'm going to do.
-We get to watch it unfold and you can't or you don't maintain that point of view because audiences do get frustrated.
+We get to watch it unfold and you can't or you can't maintain that point of view because audiences do get frustrated.
-But this film, once you catch up, if that's what she's trying to do that's what she's trying to do?
+But this film, once you catch up, that's what she's trying to do that's what she's trying to do**.** Isn't she clever?
 Isn't she clever?
-Isn't she clever?
-Isn't she clever, she's super competent and it makes the film, as you say, enjoyable from moment to moment surprised it gives us all these constant surprises and jokes are often surprises, you know, in this film, to me is very funny, you know,
+Isn't she clever, she's super competent and it makes the film, as you say, enjoyable from moment to moment surprised it gives us all these constant surprises and jokes are often surprises, you know, and this film, to me is very funny, you know,
 um it's, a film structured around surprise rather than,
 well, revelation, but not suspense like we're not massively ahead.